cv21rgt/OpenCV-CPP-Tutorial/4_Sparse_Large_Arrays/Sparse_Large_Arrays.md

     No. of Dimensions = 2
     Data type of values = CV_64F or CV_64FC1 -> Array with 1 channel and primitive data type 64-bit decimal values of type float with range (-1.797693134862315E+308 to 1.797693134862315E+308)
-    Size of array= 10 x 10
+    Size of array = 10 x 10
+    No. of non-zero elements = 34

     No. of Dimensions = 2
     Data type of values = CV_64F or CV_64FC1 -> Array with 1 channel and primitive data type 64-bit decimal values of type float with range (-1.797693134862315E+308 to 1.797693134862315E+308)
-    Size of array= 10 x 10
+    Size of array = 10 x 10
+    No. of non-zero elements = 34

 3. `T& cv::SparseMat::ref(int i0, int i1, int i2, cv::size_t* hashval = 0)` - Used for 3D arrays.
 This requires 3 indices, `i0`, `i1` and `i2`.
 The rest of the parameters have the same meaning as above.
 The following code shows a template function you can use to create and fill a 3-Dimensional `cv::SparseMat` from data contained in a std::vector.
+Take note of the fact we use the function `void cv::SpatMat::erase(int i0, int i1, int i2, cv::size_t* hashval = 0)` to remove any `0`'s from our sparse array.

 ```c++
 /**